-Explore Namibia on a wild nature tour, starting off in Windhoek, one of the smallest and cleanest capital cities in the world where you can treat yourself to the famous locally brewed beer, the Windhoek Lager.Read more
+Explore Namibia on a wild nature tour, starting off in Windhoek, one of the smallest and cleanest capital cities in the world.Read more

-Explore Namibia on a wild nature tour, starting off in Windhoek, one of the smallest and cleanest capital cities in the world where you can treat yourself to the famous locally brewed beer, the Windhoek Lager.
+Explore Namibia on a wild nature tour, starting off in Windhoek, one of the smallest and cleanest capital cities in the world.

 Explore Windhoek during the day and meet your group and your Tour Leader in the evening at 18:00 to get acquainted and review your trip details.
-Windhoek is a tiny capital town but with loads of interesting things to offer.
+Windhoek is the capital city with loads of interesting things to offer.
 One of the most famous is the display of 33 meteorites, the Gibeon Meteorites in the Post Street Mall.
 Here you can take pictures of and touch these extra-terrestrial bodies that are corrosive resistant due to the high amount of nickel in them.

 Shopping opportunities abound and for the historically inclined there are many museums and historical buildings all within walking distance in the town centre.
 One of the most widely photographed and a historical landmark is the Christ Church, a Lutheran church, built in the Gothic revival style.